-- •You have already seen examples of composite types which are composed of other composite types. - E.g., list of strings, each element of the list consists of a string, each string consists of a series of characters. aList = ["james", "stacey"] - •One important combination of composite types occurs with lists and objects. - Each element in the list is a reference to an object. - Example: in the client example (covered earlier in this section) a better implementation would employ a list of clients.
+- •You have already seen examples of composite types which are composed of other composite types. - E.g., list of strings, each element of the list consists of a string, each string consists of a series of characters. aList = ["james", "stacey"] - •One important combination of composite types occurs with lists and objects. - Each element in the list is a reference to an object.

-Past approach Better approach
+''' Past approach

-client1 = Client() clients = []
+client1 = Client()

+client2 = Client()

-Client2 = Client() for i in range (0, MAX_CLIENTS,1):
+for i in range (0, MAX_CLIENTS,1):

-clients[i].append (Client())
+clients[i].append (Client()) '''